EhudKirsh/AutoHotkey-Gaming-Macros/README.md

 }
 return
 ```
-Examples of flash games where this macro is useful are: Crusader Tank, Miniclip's Commando Series (games attached above)
+Examples of flash games (attached above) where this macro is useful are: Crusader Tank,

+Miniclip's Commando Series

 <img src='Commando.jpg' width='70%' height='70%'>